ziishaned/learn-regex/README.md

 ## 1. Basic Matchers

-A regular expression is just a pattern of letters and digits that we use to perform search in a text.
+A regular expression is just a pattern of characters that we use to perform search in a text.
 For example, the regular expression
 `the` means: the letter `t`, followed by the letter `h`, followed by the letter `e`.

 <pre>